 - 1.8 The three EU directives are as follows: - a. the Active Implantable Medical Devices Directive (Council Directive 90/385/EEC) covers all powered implants or partial implants that are left in the human body.
 (Heart pacemakers are the most common example of powered implants.)
-The directive was adopted by the EU council on 20 June 1990 and came into effect in the UK on 1 January 1993 as the Active Implantable Devices Regulations 1992 (see paragraph 3.32); - b. the Medical Devices Directive (Council Directive 93/94/EEC) covers most other medical devices ranging from first aid bandages and tongue depressors through to hip prostheses and will therefore have a wide impact on sterilization.
+The directive was adopted by the EU council on 20 June 1990 and came into effect in the UK on 1 January 1993 as the Active Implantable Devices Regulations 1992 (see paragraph 3.32); - the Medical Devices Directive (Council Directive 93/42/EEC) covers most other medical devices ranging from first aid bandages and tongue depressors through to hip prostheses and will therefore have a wide impact on sterilization.
 The directive was adopted by the EU council on 14 June 1993.
-It came into effect on 1 January 1995; - c. the In-vitro Diagnostic Medical Devices Directive will cover any medical device, reagent product, kit, instrument, apparatus or system which is intended to be used in-vitro for the examination of substances derived from the human body.
+It came into effect on 1 January 1995; - c. the In Vitro Diagnostic Medical Devices Regulations 2000 (SI 1315) implements the council directive 98/79/EC and covers any medical device, reagent product, kit, instrument, apparatus or system which is intended to be used in vitro for the examination of substances derived from the human body.
 Some examples of in-vitro diagnostic devices are blood group reagents, pregnancy test kits, and hepatitis B test kits.